-There are 2 major subspecies: the Mule Deer, with tail white above, tipped with black; and the Black-tailed Deer, with tail black or brown above.
+There are two major subspecies: the mule deer, with tail white above, tipped with black; and the black-tailed deer, with tail black or brown above.

-Mule Deer antlers are normally smaller and branch to form 2 equal forks, while the male White-tailed Deer has forward curving antlers with a number of points (tines) branching from the main beam.
+Mule deer antlers are normally smaller and branch to form two equal forks, while the male white-tailed deer has forward curving antlers with a number of points (tines) branching from the main beam.